adobe/brackets/README.md

 for a list of new features and known issues in each build.

-In addition to the core features built into Brackets, there is a large and growing the community of developers building extensions that add all sorts of useful functionality.
+In addition to the core features built into Brackets, there is a large and growing community of developers building extensions that add all sorts of useful functionality.
 See the [Brackets Extension Registry](https://registry.brackets.io/) for a list of available extensions.
 For installation instructions, see the [extensions wiki page](https://github.com/adobe/brackets/wiki/Brackets-Extensions).